-The Group has determined that COVID-19 pandemic has no impact and is not considered as an impairment indicator in the impairment assessment of nonfinancial assets.
-There was no provision for impairment nor reversal of impairment in 2021, 2020 and 2019 (see Notes 8, 10 and 11).
+The Group has determined that COVID-19 pandemic has minimal impact and is not considered as an impairment indicator in the impairment assessment of nonfinancial assets.
+There was no provision for impairment nor reversal of impairment in 2022, 2021 and 2020 (see Notes 8, 10 and 11).